slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

   ,[relevant_articles]
 FROM [test].[dbo].[PMC-Patients]
 ```

-Execute the first query to get the first 100 records.
-The results are exported as .csv.

 *Note:* While this represents a longer approach to loading and manipulating the dataset, you may wish to explore other approaches:
 1. Load dataset into pandas dataframe.